markmbaum/emf/README.md

 This repo contains code for the approximation of electric and magnetic fields near parallel groups of power lines.
-It's meant to replace the old and difficult program called FIELDS, originally developed by California Edison, which has been the standard tool for these simple modeling efforts.
+It's meant to replace the old and difficult program called FIELDS, originally developed by Southern California Edison Co., which has been the standard tool for these simple modeling efforts.
 The FIELDS software runs through a DOSBOX application and is long out of date.

 This code is intended to exactly replicate the results of FIELDS by following